JakeGinesin/raft-swarm-verification/README.md

 ```
 sh runner.sh
 ```
-And, the results will be placed into `out`
+And, the results will be placed into `out`.
+In case you don't want to do this, the output for running the verification with 3 nodes was placed in `out-samp`

 # A note about the properties
 The properties were derived directly from the original Raft paper.